MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/06a-AddingApps.md

 The *Appx.HelloWorldApp* is the name of the Appx file for referencing in the Windows ADK XML files when building the FFU image (you can call this whatever is appropriate for your scenario).

 > [!IMPORTANT]
 > Please be aware that if you have more than one application that uses the same signing certificate, the system will not boot up properly.
-Please see the [here](07-CreateRetailImage.md) to create a dedicated CAB file to resolve this issue (follow steps 7-9 of *Properly Signing and Including your Applications* along with the steps in *Creating a Package for Including your Retail Certificate* sections).
+Please use the `-SkipCert` parameter when packaging your appx, and then see [here](07-CreateRetailImage.md) to create a dedicated CAB file for including the certificate (follow the steps in *Creating a Package for Including your Retail Certificate* sections).

 Also be aware that if your Appx has dependencies you will need the *Dependencies* subdirectory to be present in the same location as your Appx when you run this command.
 Failure to include this will result in errors when you build your FFU image.

-3. From **IoT Core Shell**, you can now build the package into a .CAB file (using [New-IoTCabPackage](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTCabPackage.md))
+3. From **IoT Core Powershell Environment**, you can now build the package into a .CAB file (using [New-IoTCabPackage](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTCabPackage.md))

         ```powershell
         New-IoTCabPackage Appx.HelloWorldApp
         (or) buildpkg Appx.HelloWorldApp
         ```

-    This will build the package into a .CAB file under the **Build\\< arch >\pkgs** subdirectory in the ADK Toolkit files.
-In our example, this file is located in *C:\IoT-ADK-AddOnToolkit\Build\ARM\pkgs\Contoso.Appx.HelloWorldApp.cab*.
+    This will build the package into a .CAB file under the `Workspace\Build\<arch>\pkgs` subdirectory in the ADK Toolkit files.
+In our example, this file is located in *C:\iot-adk-addonkit-master\Workspace\Build\arm\pkgs\Contoso.Appx.HelloWorldApp.cab*.

-    This also adds a FeatureID called **APPX_HELLOWORLDAPP** to the `C:\MyWorkspace\Source-< arch>\Packages\OEMFM.xml` file.

 ## Update Project Configuration Files
 You can now update your product configuration files to include your app in the FFU image build.